-If you would like to help the University of Toronto community to learn and grow, you can give back to your alma mater by volunteering through the Senior Alumni Association for specific university projects or research initiatives—there are always opportunities to help out.
+If you would like to help the University of Toronto community to learn and grow, you can give back to your alma mater by volunteering through the Senior Alumni Association for specific university projects or research initiatives—there are always opportunities to stay engaged.

 THE SAA EXECUTIVE

-The SAA executive is a group of committed volunteers who meet nine times a year to handle the affairs of the Senior Alumni Association.
-Much of the Association’s work is managed by the following standing committees, each reporting on its own sphere of activity:
+The SAA executive is a group of committed volunteers who meet several times a year to handle the affairs of the Senior Alumni Association.
+Much of the Association’s work is managed by the following standing committees:

-- Senior Alumni Volunteers (SAV): Provides volunteers for university projects.
+- Senior Alumni Volunteers (SAV): Provides volunteers for university projects and shares volunteer opportunities.

-- Canadian Perspectives: Arranges for several series of lectures presented by U of T professors and industry experts
+- Canadian Perspectives: Arranges lectures presented by U of T professors and industry experts

 - Planning: Studies how the Association might improve its programs and organization.